LeventErkok/crackNum/README.md

                Value: NaN (Signaling)
                 Note: Representation for NaN's is not unique.

-### Example: Encoding a float as a IEEE754 double-precision bit-pattern
+### Example: Encoding a float as a IEEE754 single-precision bit-pattern

     $ crackNum --sp --toIEEE=-2.3e6
                 3  2          1         0